EFL STATEMENT: COVID-19 TEST RESULTS

 LEAGUE TWO

-Following an initial round of COVID-19 testing, the EFL can confirm that 135 players and club staff were tested from four League Two clubs over the course of Thursday May 28th and Friday May 29th, with seven individuals testing positive from three clubs.
+Following the latest round of COVID-19 testing, the EFL can confirm that 126 players and Club staff were tested from four League Two Clubs over the course of Saturday 30 May, Sunday 31 May, Monday 1 June and Tuesday 2 June, with zero individuals testing positive.

 TESTING ANNOUNCEMENTS